 Use earpieces instead of clunky headphones, and keep your mic offscreen.
 You’re not hosting a YouTube channel or podcast, after all.

 After your first practice recording, you can check how your audio sounds and sort out where you need to conduct your interview to avoid hearing your neighbors yelling in the background.
 You can also check to make sure your camera and internet connection aren’t causing any issues with video quality.

-Make sure you’re familiar with the interviewing platform ahead of time, whether it be Zoom or HireVue for the VITA.
+Make sure you’re familiar with the interviewing platform ahead of time, whether it be Zoom, HireVue, or something else.
 Make sure you know how to turn off your device’s notifications or mute them during your interview, and of course, be sure your devices have adequate battery power for the duration of the interview.
 If the interview is live, you likely will receive an invitation, so be sure to download any software or plug-ins you will need.

 If a technical error were to occur, have a way to communicate with the person you will be speaking with, either by phone or by email.

 If there is an unplanned physical distraction (loud noise, siren, pets, children, etc.), apologize and request a moment to attend to the interruption, if needed.
 Also, make sure you know ahead of time how to mute the conversation.

 To avoid huge technical mess ups, connect to a phone hotspot to ensure your internet doesn't drop off and keep a backup device ready to go.